Cvicnaire/SigRepo_Vault/Known Bugs.md

     ==‘feature_hashkey’==
   ==addTranscriptomicsSignatureSet: no visible binding for global variable==
     ==‘feature_id’==
-  addUserToCollection: no visible binding for global variable ‘username’
-  addUserToSignature: no visible binding for global variable ‘username’
+  ==addUserToCollection: no visible binding for global variable ‘username’== ==addUserToSignature: no visible binding for global variable ‘username’==
   checkDuplicatedEmails: no visible global function definition for ‘is’
   checkDuplicatedEmails: no visible global function definition for ‘syms’ checkDuplicatedEmails : <anonymous>: no visible binding for global